The Wonder

 Not A Cure-All

 The self-care described in this book isn’t a cure-all.
 Though committing to kindness and fairness is vital to good mental health, doing so isn’t always sufficient.
-On the contrary, medications and/or counseling are sometimes very helpful.
+On the contrary, medications and/or counseling are sometimes helpful.

 65

-Regularly set aside time for relaxing
+Regularly set aside time

-with eyes closed, music mellow,
+for relaxing with eyes closed,

-blankie snug and self-talk reassuring.
+and self-talk reassuring.

 66